Last update: 11.20.2018

 There’s also a 30-day money-back guarantee.
 And if you’re still not convinced enough to try it – you can find a 3-day trial which is not advertised on the Home page.

-CyberGhost VPN prices become absurdly low if you commit to at least a 1 year deal:
+CyberGhost VPN prices become absurdly low if you commit to the 18-month deal:

-All options offer the same features, including a 30-day money-back guarantee.
-This is certainly very cheap for a top-tier product offering that much.
+All options offer the same features, including a 45-day money-back guarantee (14-days for a 1-month subscription).
+This is certainly quite cheap for a top-tier product offering that much.
 CyberGhost also offers a 7-day free trial, therefore holding a significant edge over NordVPN.

 When it comes to payment methods, CyberGhost covers all you might be using ar have been planning to use: